Frequently Asked Questions (FAQ)

 What do I need to do when releasing a product?

-You must notify Epic before you begin taking revenue for a product; see here for more details.
+You must notify Epic when you ship your product; see here for more details.

 If I release a commercial product, what royalties are due to Epic, and when?

-Generally, you are obligated to pay to Epic 5% of all gross revenue after the first $3,000 per game per calendar quarter for your product, regardless of what company collects the revenue.
+Generally, you are obligated to pay to Epic 5% of all gross revenue after the first $3,000 per game or application per calendar quarter, regardless of what company collects the revenue.
 For example, if your product earns $10 from sales on the App Store, the royalty due is $0.50 (5% of $10), even though you would receive roughly $7 from Apple after they deduct their distribution fee of roughly $3 (30% of $10).

 Royalty payments are due 45 days after the close of each calendar quarter.
 Along with the payment, you must send a royalty report on a per-product basis.
 For more information, see here.